Keven20041/Rowan-Rocketry/README.md

 - Website: RowanRocketry.com
 - E-mail: kevenguzman2013@gmail.com
 -----------------------------------------------------------
-Copyright 2024 RowanRocketry.com.
+Copyright 2024 rowanrocketry.com.
 All rights reserved.
-The Website is a subject to license agreement, copyright, trademark, patent and other laws.
+The Website is subject to license agreement, copyright, trademark, patent, and other laws.